A SHORT HISTORY OF MELBOURNE, VICTORIA, AUSTRALIA

 Treasury Gardens were laid out in 1867 by Clement Hodgkinson (1818-1893).
 The Conservatory was built in 1928.
 Fairies Tree was carved in 1932 by Ola Cohn 1892-1964.
 Queen Victoria Market has met on its present site since 1878.

 The first telephone call in Australia was made in Melbourne in 1878.
 Melbourne was connected to Sydney by railway in 1883.
 Meanwhile Royal Arcade was built in 1870.
 The Royal Exhibition Building was built in 1880.
 Block Arcade was built in 1892.
-It was modelled on the Galleria Vittorio in Milan.
+It was modeled on the Galleria Vittorio in Milan.

 Meanwhile Ned Kelly was hanged in Melbourne in 1880.